ds-sev/TodoList/README.md

 - Validation for input fields
 - Editing for tasks and categories
 - Confirmation request before delete task or category
-- Filter tasks by name, category, deadline-date, readiness and priority
+- Sorting tasks in table by name, category, deadline-date, readiness and priority
+- Quick search by task name.
+A list of matches appears as user enter a search-query
+- Filter tasks by name, category, priority, range of dates and other.
+Displaying the number of found tasks.
 - Minimalistic design
 - Adaptive page-view for different devices
+- Convenient use on small-diagonal mobile devices (advanced functionality is available in landscape screen orientation)

 ## Project setup: